 There are much more local festivities held each year such as the Bo Sang Umbrella and Sankhampaeng Handicrafts Festival in Chiang Mai (January), the Chinese Lunar New Year, the National Muay Thai Day, the Pattaya International Fireworks Festival in June, the Phi Ta Khon Ghost Festival and much more…

-Note: most events are based on the lunar calendar, so the date may change from a year to another.
+Note: most events are based on the lunar calendar, so the date may change from one year to another.

-Getting around in Thailand is pretty easy, the roads are usually in a good state and the means of transportation modern.
-To travel between islands the connexions are good and the boats are usually fairly new.
+Getting around in Thailand is pretty easy, the roads are usually in a good state, and the means of transportation are modern.
+To travel between islands the connections are good and the boats are usually fairly new.
 Ferries are rare though.